philling83/PT-Sept-2023/1-Section/17-week/2-day/README.md

 - history
 - location
 - navigator
-- document (this is the DOM IE your HTML)
+- document (this is the DOM ie your HTML)

 Common methods include: